Math-ias/scdr/README.md

 Use
 ---

-To use simply run `python dictionary.py WORD` in a terminal, use `python dictionary --help` to find out about all the options.
+To use simply run `python dictionary.py WORD` in a terminal, use `python dictionary --help` to find out how to use it from your command line.

+Currently the options are:

+`-h, --help` To see a help page.

+`-f FILE, --file=FILE` To use a file with words (every new line) to find definitions of.

+`-a, --alternating` To alternate the background colors of the definitions to make them more distinguishable.

+`-s, --sane` To keep the output sane, no alternating background colors

+`-b, --boring` To have the output boring with no color or bolding, this is mainly useful for piping output.

+`-o FILE, --output=FILE` To choose a location for a text file to output to.
+This will not have any colors or bolding since that is very messy (ANSI codes and everything)

 Installation
 ------------

-To install pull this project `git clone https://github.com/Math-ias/scdr.git` or however you like to do this, and edit the APIKEY file.
+To install pull this project `git clone https://github.com/Math-ias/scdr.git` or however you like to do this, and edit the APIKEY file (create the APIKEY file in the directory if it doesn't exist).
 Change it to being your [dictionaryapi.com](http://www.dictionaryapi.com/) API key.
 This key should be for the Merriam Webster's School Dictionary with Audio, you can see it [here](http://www.dictionaryapi.com/products/api-school-dictionary.htm).
 This program however might work with the other products on [dictionaryapi.com](http://www.dictionaryapi.com/).

 TODO
 ----